DataDog/integrations-extras/anecdote/README.md

 - Support tickets (Zendesk, Intercom, Freshdesk, and others)
 - Public reviews (App Store, Google Play, and Trustpilot)
-- Social media comments on Twitter, Reddit, Facebook
+- Social media comments on Twitter, Reddit, and Facebook
 - Customer surveys (SurveyMonkey, Typeform, Medallia, and others)

 By aggregating and analyzing user-reported bugs in a unified dashboard, developers gain a comprehensive view of customer feedback, enabling them to prioritize and address issues more effectively.